 Remember, though, that the score you pay to see as a consumer can and likely will be different from what a lender sees.
 They get scores that come from a formula weighted more toward mortgage-related factors.
-So FICO may show you a 700 score, but a VA lender might only see a 620.
+So FICO may show you a 700 score, but a VA lender might see a score far lower.

 You can talk with a Veterans United loan specialist about loan prequalification and having your credit pulled at 855-870-8845.